jtbrown6/jtbrown6.github.io/_pages/about.md

   - /about.html
 ---

-I'm a DMV Native Cloud Engineer and Founder of [GovCloud Solutions, LLC](https://www.govcloudsolutions.io) who's goal is to support our Federal Government and DoD Agencies with Cloud Adoption.
-I apply the DevSecOps Fundamentals to Cloud Native Projects and Workloads with an emphasis on Modernizing Applications to be Containerized and ready to Kubernetes Adoption.
+### Exploring Tech, One Lab at a Time

+Welcome, I’m **Jamal Brown**, a Technology Enthusiast, Kubernetes Engineer, and lifelong learner.
+One of my favorite quotes is *if it doesn't challenge you, it wont change you* which is why here, I'll be taking on Enterprise problems and developing solutions around Enterprise IT, Kubernetes, MLOps, Agentic AI and Cloud.

+This blog is simply a space where I want to document the interesting things I'm learning, how it works and putting into practice, how it could help in Enterprise Situations or for Homelab Scenarios.
+Whether its a simple open-source containerized app, automation via CI/CD, or Machine Learning, I enjoy tackling real-world challenges and sharing my wins and even losses along the way.

+### Who Am I?

+I'm a DMV Native **IT Modernization Engineer** focusing on an array of technologies ranging from Cloud Native to DevSecOps and overall Cloud and Modernization Efforts.
+I started [GovCloud Solutions](https://www.govcloudsolutions.io) as a company to help our Federal Government with Cloud and IT Modernization Adoption to bidge the technology gap between Private and Government Efforts.
+Lately my shift has been on emphasising the adoption of Application Modernization using Open-Source, Containers and ultimately Kubernetes!

-After earning my BS Degree in Computer Science from Lincoln University (PA) and my MS Degree from Towson University in Applied Information Technology, I began supporting Defense Agencies in numerous roles around Software Engineering, Cyber Security and Cloud Engineering.
-After roughly 8 years in Defense, my career shifted into Big Tech supporting [Microsoft's FastTrack for Azure](https://www.microsoft.com/azure/partners/fasttrack-for-azure)
-Program where I supported the Cloud and AI Division as a Kubernetes Engineer.
+With a BS Degree in Computer Science and MS Degree in Applied Information Technology, I've supported Defense Agencies in numerous roles related to **Software Engineering**, **Cloud Engineering** and **Cybersecurity**. <p> After roughly 8 years in Defense, my career lead me to Big Tech supporting [Microsoft's FastTrack for Azure](https://www.microsoft.com/azure/partners/fasttrack-for-azure) AppDev Program where I supported the Cloud and AI Division as a Kubernetes Engineer migrating large companies into Cloud PaaS Offerings.

+### Why This Blog?

+Working in IT, the best way to learn is by doing, which is why I built my own server to practice homelab projects to act as a playground for hands-on experimentation.
+Overtime, I've set up **Production Ready Clusters** from each of the Major Vendors, Enterprise Core Services, and an array of Open-Source Tools.
+I want to share what works and even what doesn't with others in the Tech Community.

+### What You’ll Find Here

+✅ Kubernetes & Cloud-Native Technologies – Building, securing, and optimizing clusters in an enterprise setting <p>
+✅ Homelab Projects – Practical setups, troubleshooting, and automation tips<p>
+✅ Infrastructure as Code & Automation – Ansible, Terraform, and GitOps best practices<p>
+✅ MLOps & AI in DevOps – Experimenting with machine learning in enterprise environments<p>
+✅ Security & Compliance – Hardening workloads, airgapped deployments, and enterprise IT governance

+*Work Hard, Think Harder...When You Think Hard, You'll Know Where to Work Hard*